qqqhe/switched_linear_system/README.md

 For more details, please refer to the following working paper:

-Wu, Zeyang, and Qie He.
-"Optimal switching sequence for switched linear systems." arXiv preprint arXiv:1805.04677 (2018).
+Wu, Zeyang, and Qie He. "[Optimal switching sequence for switched linear systems](https://arxiv.org/abs/1805.04677)."
+To appear in *SIAM Journal on Control and Optimization*.

 ## Overview